-The following Snapshot backends are supported with Bacula Enterprise 8.2:
+The following Snapshot backends are supported:

 - BTRFS

 - ZFS

 - LVM

 By default, Snapshots are mounted (or directly available) under .snapshots directory on the root filesystem.
 (On ZFS, the default is .zfs/snapshots).

 The Snapshot backend program is called bsnapshot and is available in the bacula-enterprise-snapshot package.
 In order to use the Snapshot Management feature, the package must be installed on the Client.